 An experimental environment is designed to develop and test the decision mechanism for its ability to provide efficient and intuitive switching between behaviours in order to accomplish quick exploration of unknown areas.
 The environment is designed to test the ability of the robotic group to demonstrate all three behavioural states to successfully explore a given environment without any information about the area.
-The environment is a long corridor (24 m) with two types of obstacles: low continuous walls and high walls with gaps.
+The environment is a long corridor $(24 \, m)$ with two types of obstacles: low continuous walls and high walls with gaps.
 The low walls present a challenge to individual robots, which are too small to overcome these obstacles, but these low walls can be climbed over by a Snakebot.
-The high obstacles are arranged to have small offset gaps that give individual robots the opportunity to circumnavigate.
+The high obstacles cannot be overcome by either the individual robots or a Snakebot.
+However, the high obstacles are arranged to have small offset gaps that give individual robots the opportunity to circumnavigate.
 Figure 4 provides different views of the environment.